Carpet Cleaning Consumer Guide

 Here are 7 questions to ask things to make sure you choose the right person to clean your carpets:

-- Do you hold a recognised training qualification / certification?
+2. Do you have a recognised training certification / qualification?

 Not everything you hear / read online or in print is true, here are a few common misconceptions…